Efficient Strategies for Reducing Sampling Error in Quantum Krylov Subspace Diagonalization: Numerical Results

 Furthermore, we validated the approximation of Pauli covariance (Eq.\eqref{eq:pauli_covariance_real}) using the CISD proxy (Eq.\eqref{eq:Phased_CISD_proxy}) by comparing ICS results obtained with both the proxy and the true Krylov basis state, as shown in Table \ref{tab:measurement_cost}.

-However, we observed that for the LCU cases, the ICS method performed poorly and even resulted in increased cost for some instances.
+However, we observed that for the LCU cases, the ICS method performed less effectively than the FH cases.
 As shown in Appendix \ref{sec:appendix_pauli_grouping}, a scaled unitary fragment, $\beta_j\hat{U}_j$, is constructed by grouping mutually anticommuting Pauli operators, while commuting ones form a Hamiltonian fragment, $\hat{H}_j$.
 In general, because the anticommutation between Pauli operators occurs less frequently, there are fewer opportunities for the Pauli operators to be grouped to form a unitary.
 This makes the coefficient splitting with LCU less effective.

 As shown in Fig.\ref{fig:QKSD_histogram}, we compare the perturbed ground state energies of the electronic Hamiltonian of $\ce{H2O}$, obtained by the QKSD algorithm, with and without applying the reduction techniques.
 We observed the unperturbed QKSD energy, $E^{(n)}$, is close to the full configuration interaction (FCI) energy ($|E^{(n)} - E_{\mathrm{FCI}}|\approx 0.1 \mathrm{mHa}$).